 E Writer Johann Hari also believes that we haven’t evolved for life alone the way many of us live it now.
 He explains that in our tribes we shared food and worked together to survive.
 We felt secure in these groups, and if we became separated for a long period of time, we would feel a sense of dread and alertness – a signal to get back to the group.
 Hari adds that in recent years we have left our tribes and lost many of our connections, and we have begun to think that doing things alone is natural, but the loneliness we feel these days comes from the previously evolved signal to get back to our groups.

-I Although the increase in loneliness in modern society is probably more complicated than simply the effects of moving away from our tribes, it does seem that Junger and Hari have hit on important ideas about how we might increase that sense of belonging that we need: being ‘in it together’ with a group working towards meaningful goals, and having people in your life that you can count on and with whom you can communicate what you feel is important.
+H Although the increase in loneliness in modern society is probably more complicated than simply the effects of moving away from our tribes, it does seem that Junger, Hari and Cacioppo have hit on important ideas about how we might increase our sense of belonging.
+Having people in your life that you can count on and with whom you can communicate what you feel is important, and being ‘in it together’ with a group working towards meaningful goals seem to be important.